microsoft/tfs-cli/docs/appext.md

 # Extensions

-Package, publish, and manage Team Services and Team Foundation Server extnesions.
+Package, publish, and manage Team Services and Team Foundation Server extensions.
+To learn more, see an [introduction to extensions](https://www.visualstudio.com/docs/integrate/extensions/overview).

 ## Package an extension